Guide

 #5: Give Your Dog a Haircut

-When your dog is looking rather un-shapely, scruffy or he or she simply just cannot see, grab the scissors clippers and give them a nice do-over.
-If you are new to dog grooming be very cautious around your dog’s face and skin folds.
+When your dog is looking rather un-shapely, scruffy, or he or she simply just cannot see, grab the scissors clippers and give them a nice do-over.
+If you are new to dog grooming, be very cautious about your dog’s face and skin folds.
 One nasty nick could turn them off being groomed forever!

 How To Know if All of The Dog Grooming Tips Above are OK to Perform at Home: